rtivadar/aath0.github.io/menu/open.md

 ### Importing Neuralynx data
 Wrapper functions to import Neuralynx data in fieldtrip and transform them to .fif format, which can be then read in MNE, python.
 Code can be found [here](https://github.com/aath0/EEG_Neuralynx2Fieldtrip2MNE)

+### Analysis of intracranial EEG data
+[Scripts](https://github.com/aath0/iEEG) for analyzing iEEG/ECoG data with fieldtrip.

 ### R functions to plot EEG data
 Some [functions](https://github.com/aath0/REEG) to import fieldtrip EEG data in R and plot event related responses.

-### Analysis of intracranial EEG data
-[Scripts](https://github.com/aath0/iEEG) for analyzing iEEG/ECoG data with fieldtrip.

-### How does research treat underrepresented minorities?
-An openly and collectively designed survey to evaluate how members of underrepresented minorities can be better integrated in scientific research, developped in the context of [Mozilla Open Leaders](https://mozilla.github.io/leadership-training/) program.
-For more details please visit the project's [repository](https://github.com/aath0/MinoritiesInResearch)